Hornbill-Docs/servicemanager-config/servicemanager-config/assets/asset-structure.md

 <!-- https://wiki.hornbill.com/index.php?title=Understanding_the_Asset_Structure -->

 ## Asset categories
 Asset categories are for organizing and grouping asset types.
 Unlike asset classes, asset categories are customizable.
-When you use the Hornbill default categories and your own custom categories to group your asset types, you have greater control of how and where your assets are displayed.
+Because you are the one to create the categories to group your asset types, it's you who controls how and where your assets are displayed.